henrikopsahl/Square-eyes/README.md

 # Content management system
-I am still working on making the add to cart function work. unfortanely i did not have time to do it before the deadline on this assignment
-Some styling on some of the pages still needs to be done also. ecpessialy on the shop-details page. i tried to focus on the level 1 requirements, and think i have done them, but i will try do make the page more aestethic looking when i have more time.

-I have added total of 6 products and some details about them.
-I have fetched data from the api so i could display the products on my page, and rendered a grid of products on my html page. i have filtered a featured product, and made a list for that, and a list for all products. i have made a product-detail page.
+I've been working on my website and have added six products along with their details to it.
+I've also fetched data from an API and displayed the products on my website.
+Although I couldn't finish implementing the "add to cart" function and some styling, I've focused on meeting the level 1 requirements.
+Additionally, I've created a product-detail page to provide more information about each product.

-the content management system task is located on the shop/store page on my website.
+The content management system task is located on the shop/store page on my website.

 # noroff password
-i am not really sure what means by adding a noroff user password so please let me know if i have delivered the wrong password.
+I'm a bit confused about the request for a "Noroff user password."
+I'm not sure what it means, and I would appreciate more context or information so that I can better understand the request.